G4DCV Amateur Radio

 - G4DCV 144MHz DXCC worked list

 My QTH in IO91OF, Aldershot town centre is not very good and I cannot put up very large antennas.
 Currently I use a 9 element M2 yagi on 144MHz.
 On HF, for casual operation,I have an inverted L Marconi, tuned against ground and a few radials which slung over a 40ft tree at the end of the garden and remote tuned with a CG2000 auto-tuner in the shed.
-The main station rig is a IC-746 which drives either a home-made 2m amplifier or an AEA desktop 3-500 QSK amplifier.
-If you do work me on HF it will probably be on the key, Essential station accessories include a K1EL Winkeyer USB and W6PQL Sequencer both built from kits.

 If you would like a sked on 2m WSJT meteor scatter or EME then please email me.